Sangster News From The Nest 3-27-25

 The Program of Studies may also be helpful.
 Students and families should refer to their school’s website for their school-specific course catalog and course selection information.

-Friendly Reminders! 🏫 Resources for FamiliesFairfax County Public Schools believes that public education is the cornerstone of a successful community.
+🏫 Resources for FamiliesFairfax County Public Schools believes that public education is the cornerstone of a successful community.
 We will continue to do all that we can to ensure access to safe and vibrant learning spaces for all of our students, families, and staff.
 While some things may be changing, what’s unwavering is our commitment to ensuring that all students benefit from a world-class education in a safe, welcoming, and inclusive learning environment.
 We encourage our students to come to school every day.

 Parents/caregivers, students, and staff have asked what FCPS is doing to ensure a safe learning experience for our community.
 Please see resources below.